Terms & Conditions of Sales

 18. Termination and breach of contract

-In the event of a breach by the tenant of one of his contractual obligations, this contract will be terminated automatically.
-This termination will take effect after a period of 24 hours following a simple summons by email or hand-delivered letter remaining unsuccessful.
-At the end of this period, the tenant must have vacated the premises.
+In the event of a breach by the tenant of any of their contractual obligations, this contract will be terminated automatically.
+This termination will take effect after a 24-hour period following a simple formal notice by email or hand-delivered letter that has remained unanswered.
+By the end of this period, the tenant must have vacated the premises.

-In the event of a breach resulting in a breach of contract (presence of animals for example), the termination will take effect as soon as the breach is noted.
-The tenant is required to leave the premises immediately.
+In the event of a breach resulting in a breach of contract (presence of animals, for example), the termination will take effect as soon as the breach is noted.
+The tenant is required to vacate the premises immediately.

-In these cases, no reimbursement of the amounts paid will be made.
+In these cases, no reimbursement of the sums paid will be made.

 19. Special case of companies